audiomuze/tagminder/README.md

 - removes all instances and variations of Feat entries ARTIST and TITLE tags and appends the delimited performer names to the ARTIST tag

-#### Identifying duplicated audio content
+#### Identifying duplicated FLAC audio content

 - identifies all duplicated albums based on records in the alib table.
 The code relies on the md5sum embedded in properly-encoded FLAC files. – It basically creates a concatenated string from the sorted md5sum of all tracks in a folder and compares that against the same for all other folders.
 If the strings match you have a 100% match of the audio stream and thus a duplicate album, irrespective of tags / metadata.
 You can confidently remove all but one of the matched folders.
+If any FLAC files are missing the md5sum or the md5sum is zero then duplicate detection is abandoned but a table is created listing all folders containing FLAC files that should be reprocessed by the official FLAC encoder using ```flac -f -8 --verify *.flac```

 ## TODO: